wisdomcrane/wisdomcrane.github.io/_posts/2021-03-04-objectnote-introduction-english.md

 # Object Note

-## Object note is personal objectives note using MBO, timeblock, custom block.
+## Objective note is an objective, time, idea management note for individual.

-Object note is an objective management note for individual.
+Objective note is a self management note using MBO, OKR, 30 minutes timeblock, Customizable idea note, time measurable timestamp, multi routine notifications just for your goals.

 Objective note is based on MBO, OKR, but eased on personal and daily level.
 You can set goals.
 A goal consists of idea and action.
 2 block note will make the goal setting process easy.